The latest update to this website was at 606pm Tuesday (HST)

 Big Blue…click twice for largest version

-A cold front to the northwest
+Cold front approaching to the northwest

 https://radar.weather.gov/ridge/standard/HAWAII_loop.gif